beatlevic/beatletech/_posts/2015-02-03-my-system-to-win-big.markdown

 ### Final words

-My System helped me become more productive and happier overall.
+My system helped me become more productive and happier overall, which may not yet be the fame and fortune that Scott Adams achieved, but it is still a big win to me, and I'm ready when any big opportunity arises in the future to take it head on.

 Of course my system isn't perfect.
-Of course my system is tailored to suit me and can be vastly different for you.
+Of course my system is tailored to suit me and can be different for you.
 Of course I'm still failing every so often, but at least I have my system to hold on to and to remind me how I want things to go.
-Get your self into the habit of working on what matters to you and with a little bit of luck you can win big too!
+Get your self into the habit of working on what matters to you and with a little bit of luck and serendipity you can win big too!